C Programming Language 'Has Completed a Comeback' - Slashdot

 And now we're seeing our hardware itself is deeply flawed...from mobile chips to desktop to server to mainframe.

-Re:programming practices (Score:2)
+Re:programming practices (Score:3)

 Programming practices.
 Yeah ok.